bormaxi8080/osint-timeline/DRAFT.md

 WhoDB - A lightweight next-gen data explorer - Postgres, MySQL, SQLite, MongoDB, Redis, MariaDB & Elastic Search with Chat interface:  https://github.com/clidey/whodb

+SQL Seeder - This Go package provides a tool for generating SQL INSERT statements from JSON or Excel data.
+It supports various relationships between tables (one-to-many and many-to-many) and allows you to customize the delimiters used in your data: https://github.com/darwishdev/sqlseeder

 Chance - Random generator helper for JavaScript: https://github.com/chancejs/chancejs

 ----